 The short-version explanation is that each year five or six Piornalego men are tapped to act as “Jarramplas.”
 One by one, each dons an elaborate, multi-colored patchwork suit and horned helmet, then walks the streets of the village as the entire community pursues him, throwing turnips.
 (To prevent serious injuries, the suit and mask are reinforced with fiberglass.)
 The longer version is not that much longer: no one knows exactly where the tradition comes from, although prevailing wisdom suggests it started centuries ago when a cattle thief plaguing the village was punished with a bombardment of vegetables.
 These days, playing Jarramplas is considered a great honor and test of manhood.
 A waiting list stretches until 2030.

-We arrived in Piornal’s main square just before 4 p.m.
-People were streaming into the small, plaza from all directions.
-The church bells began to sound, and there was a shout–“He’s coming!
+We arrived in Piornal’s main square just before 4:00 p.m.
+People were streaming into the small plaza from all directions.
+The church bells began to sound and there was a shout–“He’s coming!
 He’s coming!”
 A drumbeat sounded in the distance, and then: complete chaos.

 As someone who rarely consumes turnips, I was surprised to realize how big they can get—some close to the size of a human skull.
-Jarramplas shuffled into the plaza with slow purpose as, around him, what had been a jovial group turned suddenly into a seething mass of humanity.
-Turnips flew fast and furious from all directions: I threw a couple, as well, and felt an animal thrill.
+Jarramplas shuffled into the plaza with slow purpose as around him what had been a jovial group turned suddenly into a seething mass of humanity.
+Turnips flew fast and furious from all directions: I threw a couple and felt an animal thrill.
 Seemingly undeterred, Jarramplas continued beating his drum until he reached a small stone niche in the town hall facade: his throne.
 There, he bowed his head for a few moments, facing down the barrage, before moving suddenly again toward the center of the plaza.

 It was here I discovered the element that adds such adrenaline to the Piornal experience.
 Jarramplas may go anywhere he likes, with unpredictable pauses and changes in direction.
 Caught up in the crowd, each festival goer must remain hyper-alert to his movements, or risk being caught in the line of fire.
 This need to constantly reassess and react to turnip trajectory, combined with the fierce, contagious glee of the turnip-wielding masses, creates a kind of natural high that stops the entire thing from tipping from exciting into scary.
 (That being said, people who don’t enjoy crowds are encouraged to watch safely from one of the village’s many bars.)